Chart Color Schemes

 Macedon features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.2% of all households, consisting of 40.4% couples with children, 31.4% couples without children, and 8.2% single parent families.
+Family households account for 80.2% of all households, including 40.4% couples with children, 31.4% couples without children, and 8.2% single parent families.
 Non-family households constitute the remaining 19.8%, with lone person households at 17.6% and group households comprising 1.6%.
 The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households